40843245/PhoneDevelopment/Android/with Java/layouts/widgets/merge widget/How to merge widgets?.md

 first, one needs to create widgets then adding them into different layouts.

 Finally, merge these layouts into a layout as the root layout.
+(For example, see Example 1.)

 The tree structure of the widgets and layout and major step is shown as following figure.